cagov/11ty-serverless-preview-mode/README.md

 }
 ```
 #### **`yourFunction\function.json`** ####
-You will need to trap ALL routes for your functions to support resource forwarding.
+Trap ALL routes for your functions to support resource forwarding.
 Set `route` like this...
 ```json
 {
   "bindings": [